andresalves01/joga_ai_server/README.md

 This backend uses JSON-based RESTful APIs to communicate with clients and associate applications.
 Therefore, use POST to create objects, GET to read them, PUT to update and DELETE to erase data.

+The main API route for now is /search/slot.
+There are plenty more API routes in app.py file than this README documents right now, but further documentation will be added here as soon as possible.

 ### Methods
 #### POST
 POST requests are responded with an id and a message to indicate success or failure of the requested operation.